 - 1 10 oz bottle San-J Tamari Soy Sauce

-This is where customization comes in.
-Consider boosting the flavor with some herbs, aromatics, and sugar.
-These ingredients are optional, so pick and choose your favorite combination, or simplify by skipping them.
+This step is where the opportunity for customization comes in.
+After you gather the three primary ingredients, consider boosting the flavor of your soy brine with some herbs, aromatics, and sugar.
+These ingredients are optional, so pick and choose your favorite combination, or simplify the recipe by skipping them entirely:

 - 1/2 cup sugar